-Best Restaurants with Outdoor Seating in London
+Best Restaurants for Outdoor Dining in London

-If the answer is a lot (and let’s face it, it’s guaranteed to be), head to Borough Market hotspot and Applebee’s.
+If the answer is a lot (and let’s face it, it’s guaranteed to be), head to Borough Market hotspot Applebee’s.
 The seafood platter is legendary and is particularly suited to being washed down with a bottle of bubbly… just so you know.

 Bentley’s Oyster Bar & Grill

 The al fresco dining space is both heated and covered – ready for you to swan in and nab a spot on even the most inclement day.
 To have anything other than the seafood at Bentley’s – expertly prepared and paired with a crisp white – is to do it an injustice.